Image text: "purple spots on skin featured image".

 Senile Purpura Symptoms That May Occur Along With Purple Skin

-Found in the elderly people who suffer from recurrent bleeding only in the skin and more in the exposed parts.
+Found in elderly people who suffer from recurrent bleeding only in the skin and more in the exposed parts.
 It is not associated with any exogenous history.
 Symptoms of senile purpura include the following symptoms:

 • spots and patches purple in colour generally found in the skin of the neck, back of the hands and the extensor surfaces of upper limbs